 'I thought it was a tradition that was done to protect me'

 "I want to help girls believe in themselves and to see that there are a lot of opportunities out there for them.” – Sewanatu

 Sewanatu and Isha* were both forced to go through FGM when they were growing up.
 Today, they’re determined other girls won’t have the same experience they did – and are raising their voices for girls’ rights and an end to FGM.

 FGM in the UK

-While the majority of cases occur in Africa, FGM isn't just a problem overseas: the issue is a global one.
-In the UK, the practice is illegal – but girls remain at risk, and FGM continues to be a hidden but growing problem.
+While the practice is concentrated in Africa, the Middle East and Asia, FGM isn't just a problem overseas: the issue is a global one.
+In the UK the practice is illegal but girls remain at risk – in England, one case of FGM is newly recorded every 92 minutes.

 Are You at Risk of FGM?

-If you think you’re in immediate danger of being cut or of being taken abroad to undergo FGM you can call the police (dial 999).
-If you’re concerned that a child's welfare is at risk because of FGM, call the NSPCC’s free helpline on 0800 028 3550.
-The helpline offers advice, information, and support.
+If you’re concerned that a child's welfare is at risk because of FGM, you can call the NSPCC’s free helpline on 0808 800 5000.
+The helpline offers advice, information and support.
 Though callers can choose to remain anonymous, any information that could protect a child at serious risk may be passed to the police or social services.